rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 curl http://localhost:8080/metrics | grep -E "(http_requests_total|business_operations)"
 ```

-**Key observations**:
-- Watch the structured logs in your application terminal
-- Notice how request counts increase in the metrics
-- See how some requests might fail (this is intentional for learning)
-- Observe how the application handles errors gracefully
+Watch the structured logs in your application terminal and notice how request counts increase in the metrics.
+Some requests might fail intentionally for learning purposes, and observe how the application handles errors gracefully while maintaining observability.

 ### Step 11: Understand Health Check Patterns